Kayo-Rafael/Kayo-Rafael/README.md

 # 👋 Kayo Rafael

 ## About Me
-A 🎓 Systems Analysis and Development student with a strong enthusiasm for backend development.
-I have a particular focus on C#, .NET, and .NET Core, as well as experience and interest in cloud technologies, especially Microsoft Azure.<br>I'm driven by curiosity and the constant desire to grow as a developer.
-I'm always eager to learn new programming languages, frameworks, and tools that can add value to my projects and professional journey.<br>I believe continuous learning is essential in the tech field, and I strive to apply clean code principles, SOLID practices, and well-structured architecture in everything I build.
+🎓 Software Engineering student with a strong passion for backend development.
+Specializing in C#, .NET, and .NET Core, with growing expertise in cloud technologies (Microsoft Azure).

+💻 Driven by intellectual curiosity and continuous professional growth, I actively explore new languages, frameworks, and tools to enhance my projects and technical capabilities.

+🔧 Committed to implementing clean code principles, SOLID practices, and well-architected solutions.
+I believe lifelong learning is fundamental in technology, and I'm dedicated to:
+• Building robust backend systems
+• Mastering cloud-native development
+• Applying software engineering best practices

+🌱 Currently expanding my knowledge in distributed systems and microservices architecture.

 ---